ROBERT L. THOMAS, Jr.

 Robert Thomas grew up in Cleveland, Ohio and played football and basketball.
 He enlisted in the U.S. Army shortly after graduating high school in 1987.
 Thomas served as a power generation equipment specialist at Fort Sill, Oklahoma; Camp Humphreys, South Korea; and Fort Bragg, NC.

-Thomas joined PVA in 1993 as a member of the Buckeye Chapter of PVA.
-He took some time off to earn his associate’s degree in Information Technology, and returned to the Buckeye Chapter of PVA board in 2010.
-He has served as the chapter’s vice president since 2012, and as the chapter's representative on the national Field Advisory Committee and the Resolution Committee.
+Thomas joined PVA in 1993 as a member of the Buckeye Chapter of PVA in Ohio, and a little while later, began volunteering with the chapter.
+He took some time off to earn his associate degree in Information Technology, and returned to the Buckeye Chapter of PVA board in 2010.
+He served as the chapter’s vice president from 2012-2015, and as the chapter’s representative on the national Field Advisory Committee and the Resolution Committee.

-In addition to his role as PVA’s national vice president, Thomas currently serves as the chair of PVA’s Resolution Committee, and is the organization’s national parliamentarian.
+In addition to his role as PVA’s national senior vice president, Thomas currently serves as the chair of PVA’s Education Foundation.
+He was also appointed to the VA’S Family Caregiver and Survivors advisory committee.

 Thomas and his wife, LaShon, live in Macedonia, Ohio.
 Thomas enjoys reading, watching sports, and playing adaptive sports like power soccer, bowling, air guns, and scuba diving.